 They responded this way: Thank you for contacting Pictage!
 We include your photographer in the email because they are the ones who are helping you with your Event most of the time.
-We try to make sure that you will be able to access your photos whenever you would like, and if you are having techinical problems, you would be able to contact both us and your photographer if one or the other is not available.
+We try to make sure that you will be able to access your photos whenever you would like, and if you are having technical problems, you would be able to contact both us and your photographer if one or the other is not available.
 You can always change your password in "My Profile" located in the upper-right hand portion of the screen once logged in.

+If you would like to make a suggestion, please email **, where we log and record all of our consumer's and photographer's suggestions.
+Thank you for your time and patience, and have a wonderful day!
 DO NOT USE PICTAGE!
 I intend to report them to the BBB and anyone else I can think of.
 Any suggestions, feel free to express them.